sagemathinc/http-proxy-3/README.md

 **Status:**

-July 12, 2025 STATUS compared to [http-proxy](https://www.npmjs.com/package/http-proxy) and [httpxy](https://www.npmjs.com/package/httpxy):
+August 21, 2025 STATUS compared to [http-proxy](https://www.npmjs.com/package/http-proxy) and [httpxy](https://www.npmjs.com/package/httpxy):

 - Library entirely rewritten in Typescript in a modern style, with many typings added internally and strict mode enabled.
 - All dependent packages updated to latest versions, addressing all security vulnerabilities according to `pnpm audit`.